 So the SAT doesn’t have a science section like the ACT does, but it does have “cross-test scores.”
 Essentially, these are questions that are science-related, whether they are in the Math section, the Reading section, or the Writing section (hence the name “cross-test”).
 There are also cross-test scores related to history/social studies.
 Each score will be on a scale of 10 to 40.

 Here’s how the College Board terms the cross-test sections:

-Last, and perhaps least (for those not taking the essay), we have three scores based on the 55-minute writing sample you’ll have to cough up after working on the test for three hours.
+If you’re taking the essay, you’ll have three scores based on the 50-minute writing sample you’ll have to cough up after working on the test for three hours.